SonarSoftwareInc/freeradius_genie-v2/README.md

 4. Under **Src.
 Address**, enter the IP that you entered into Genie when you created the NAS.

 OK, your MikroTik is now setup to use RADIUS for PPP!
 We'll get into some deeper configuration later on.

+You can also view all the NAS you've setup in your RADIUS server by selecting the **List NAS Entries** in Genie, and you can remove a NAS by using the **Remove NAS** option.